niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 The `Move` Action will produce a 2D Vector (X, Y) we can use from the Player's Input.
 For example, if the player is holding the W key, it will return (0, 1) for up.
 It would also return (-0.71, 0.71) if they were holding the W & A (The result is normalized to create a direction Vector).

-While we could go into more detail about building one from scratch, we want to keep things simple.
+While we could go into more detail about building actions and bindings from scratch, we want to keep things simple.
 We will touch on creating new actions and bindings in future modules.

 ##### PlayerController.cs

 In Chapter 3, we attached an empty `PlayerController.cs` script (as well as a Rigidbody2D and a Circle Collider) to the Player.
 We will now fill out that script here.

 Before we start, some explaination on the `Player Input` component is in order.
-In short, it listens for any Action to be triggered from the *Input Actions* it is watching, and then broadcasts a message to every MonoBehavior script on the **same Game Object as itself**.
+In short, it listens for any Action to be triggered from the *Input Actions* it is watching, and then sends a message to every MonoBehavior script on the **same Game Object as itself**.
+Any component that receives this message can successfully respond to it if it has a function that matches the method's signature.

-You can see which Actions will be broadcasted in the info box at the bottom of it's inspector shelf- it has one for each Action, following the pattern `On<ActionName>`
+You can see which Actions will be messaged out in the info box at the bottom of it's inspector shelf- it has one for each Action, following the pattern `On<ActionName>`.
+Therefore, if we wanted to catch the `OnMove` action, our script will need a `void OnMove(InputValue value)`.

 ![](./base-res/chpt4-player-input-messages.png)